Book an Appointment

 • Hormone Replacement Therapy (HRT) (oestrogen and/or progesterone in oral, patch, gel or implant formats).
 Administered correctly, this replaces the hormones your body once produced.

-• The Mirena Coil provides progesterone to protect your womb from oestrogen, which causes the womb’s lining to thicken.
+• The coil fitting provides progesterone to protect your womb from oestrogen, which causes the womb’s lining to thicken.

 • Progesterone tablets can be prescribed and are taken orally.
 It can also be given as vaginal pessaries or creams.